George Nugent, 7th Earl of Westmeath: Background and early career

 Nugent was the only surviving son of Thomas Nugent, 6th Earl of Westmeath, by his second wife Catherine White, daughter of Henry White of Pitchfordstown, County Kildare.
 He sat in the Irish House of Commons as member for Fore from 1780 until 1792, when he succeeded his father in the earldom.
 He became a member of the Irish Privy Council the following year, and held the offices of Custos Rotulorum for Westmeath and Auditor of Foreign Accounts.
-He was a Colonel in the Westmeath Militia.
+He was appointed Colonel of the Westmeath Militia when it was first raised on 25 April 1793.
 In 1796 he was involved in suppressing a threatened rebellion, a prelude to the Irish rebellion of 1798.

 Marriage

 As a young man, he was described as "gay, social and convivial".
 At the age of 24, he married Maryanne Jeffries (or Jeffreyes), who was about a year older.
 She was the daughter of Major James St John Jeffereyes of Blarney Castle and Arabella Fitzgibbon, daughter of John FitzGibbon and sister of John Fitzgibbon, 1st Earl of Clare.
 She was described as a young woman of "great beauty, education and high accomplishments" and was also wealthy.
 It was generally regarded as a love marriage, and according to the evidence from the criminal conversation action, the early years of the marriage were very happy.
 After about six years they parted, he living in Ireland, she in London.
 At an unknown date Maryanne became the lover of Augustus Cavendish-Bradshaw, younger son of Sir Henry Cavendish, 2nd Baronet and Sarah Cavendish, 1st Baroness Waterpark, and brother of Richard Cavendish, 2nd Baron Waterpark.

-There is no reason to doubt the claim made by Lord Westmeath's counsel at the trial that he hesitated for a long time before deciding to end the marriage: divorce then invariably caused scandal, and the process was slow and expensive, requiring a Private Act of Parliament.
+There is no reason to doubt the claim made by Lord Westmeath's counsel at the trial that he hesitated for a long time before deciding to end the marriage: divorce then invariably caused scandal, and the process was slow and expensive, requiring a private act of Parliament.
 Also, a cuckolded husband was traditionally a figure of fun, and his wife's infidelity did expose Westmeath to a good deal of ridicule, both among his neighbours and in the press.
 Even while exercising his official duties as a Colonel of Militia, when he accidentally entered the bedroom of a married woman, he was told pointedly that she (unlike some) was a virtuous wife.
 Although he was a rich man, financial motives may partly explain his decision to sue for criminal conversation, as he sought the (then) very large sum of £20,000 (on the other hand Cavendish-Bradshaw was notoriously short of money, and probably never paid the damages).
 In any case, a successful verdict in such a suit was then a necessary first step towards divorce, and he did ultimately decide on the dissolution of the marriage.